nsx31/java-notes/OOPs.md

 # Package Statement
 - A source file can have at most one package statement.
 - Package statement must be the first statement in a source file.

+# Class Level Modifiers
+Modifiers that can be used with top level class :
+- public
+- abstract
+    - if a class is absrract, object creation is not possible.
+- final
+    - if a class is using `final` modifier, creating subclass of that class is not possible.

+Modifiers that can be used with inner class :
+- public
+- abstract
+- final
+- private
+- protected
+- static